 1- Give your 100% attention to everything you do.
 Be fully present and make an effort to engage all your senses so that you can take in everything that an experience or person has to offer.

 2- Take longer and deeper breaths and practice gratitude.

 3- Schedule some alone time that takes you away from the hustle and bustle of your daily life.
 Use this time to relax, reflect or do the things you love.

-4- Keep away from too much media and technology such as smart phones, social media and watching/reading the news.
+4- Keep away from too much media and technology such as smart phones and social media.
 This not only distract your thoughts but also is a heavy drain on your time.

-5- Schedule special times during the week when you can “digest experiences” on a deeper level.
-I like to use this time to journal or read spiritual books.
-This helps you see the big picture of your life and the subtle interconnectedness of all the threads in your life.
+5- Schedule times during the week when you can “digest experiences” on a deeper level.
+I like to use these sessions to journal or read spiritual books.
+This helps me piece things together and appreciate the big picture of my life.